 Early friend and exponent of German Expressionist artists, taught art history at the Bauhaus.
+He was born in Karlsbad, Bohemia, which is present-day Karlovy Vary, Czech Republic.
 Adler was born to Therese (née Hirsch) and Mortiz Adler, both of Jewish descent.
 Adler’s father was a theater critic and socialist.
 Adler lived in Munich from 1917 onward, where he wrote his dissertation at that university the same year.
 His topic was the early development of the woodcut.
 In Munich he became familiar with the Blauen Reiter artists group and for whom he worked.

 Architectural historian, architect and archaeologist; specialist in ancient excavations, and medieval German architecture.
 Adler attended the Berlin Kunstakademie beginning in 1841.
 In 1846 he continued at the University of Berlin (Bauakademie).
 From 1854 he taught there under Ferdinand von Arnim (1814-1856) and from 1859 as a Dozent for the history of architecture.
 He was made professor at the Akademie in 1861 succeeding in the position previously held by Wilhelm Lübke.